 Ovarian Cancer Support Groups – Minnesota Ovarian Cancer Alliance

-2017 SUPPORT GROUPS AND PROGRAMS FOR WOMEN AFFECTED BY OVARIAN CANCER
+2019 SUPPORT GROUPS AND PROGRAMS FOR WOMEN AFFECTED BY OVARIAN CANCER

-2nd Thursday of the month from 6:00-7:30 pm at MOCA (4604 Chicago Ave., Minneapolis, 55407).
-Coffee, tea, and treats provided.
+This group meets on the 3rd Thursday of the month from 6:00-7:30 pm at the MOCA office.
+4604 Chicago Ave., Minneapolis, 55407).
+Coffee, tea, and treats will be provided!

-MOCA Mentor Program.
 MOCA Mentors connect one-to-one over the phone to share their stories and experiences with others.
 Mentors include survivors, partners of survivors, caregivers and daughters of ovarian cancer survivors.
 You will receive a phone call within 3 business days of your request, but usually sooner.
 To connect with a MOCA Mentor or become a mentor, contact Stefanie Gliniany at firstname.lastname@example.org or call 612-584-3550.